Frequently Asked Questions

 How can I report sites for possible inclusion or removal from SURBL intelligence?

-Different SURBL lists use different data sources.
-SC and AB use SpamCop reports as their main input.
-JP and OB use private traps as input.
-WS is mostly a manual, hand-built list.
+Different lists use different data sources.
 For more information about reporting please see the Lists page.

 How are redirection sites handled?